kool7d/DictionarySlicing.jl/README.md

 # DictionaryIndexing

 Dictionary indexing can be useful if, for instance, you don't remember the key for something but you know what place it is in.
+**Warning** this package commits "type piracy" since it adds functionality to existing types (AbstractDicts).
+So only pirates should use this.

 Example:
 ```